l’Octavin

 The grapes were direct pressed and the juice transferred to a fibreglass tank where the natural fermentation using indigenous yeasts took place.

-The wine matured in the tank for 8 months before it was bottled in May 2021 without the addition of any sulphites.
+The wine matured in the tank for 8 months before it was bottled in June 2022 without the addition of any sulphites.
 The result is a beautiful wine that is non-oxidative and very fresh.
-It is a delightful wine with only 12% alcohol.

 l’Octavin Macèré 2019